pongorlorinc/mcaller/README.md

 The output is a simple tab separated file (currently not VCF).

 ## Install
-These are the requirements (listed in requirements.txt)
+These are the requirements (listed in requirements.txt).
+Python version used: 2.7

     a) pysam
     b) scipy